Jammedat/Docker-Zero-to-Hero/commands.md

 `docker run -d` -> Run container in background and print container ID `docker run -p` -> Port mapping
+`docker run -d -p 8089:80 --name cluster nginx:alpine` Here 8089 is host port which is mapped to container port 80

 use `docker run --help` to look into more arguments.